ganelson/inform/scripts/READMEscript.txt

 @primaryl(BasicInformKit, 'Web of Inform 6', 'Support for Inform as a programming language')
 @primaryl(WorldModelKit, 'Web of Inform 6', 'Support for modelling space, time and actions in interactive fiction')
+@primaryl(EnglishLanguageKit, 'Web of Inform 6', 'Support for English as the natural language used')
 @primaryl(CommandParserKit, 'Web of Inform 6', 'Support for parsing turn-by-turn commands in interactive fiction')
 @primaryl(BasicInformExtrasKit, 'Web of Inform 6', 'Additional support needed only if the Standard Rules are not used')